Essensverkaeufer/timezoneconverter/README.md

 #### **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL-3.0 license](LICENSE).